idun-corp/Idun-Examples/Idun-Api/authentication/README.md

 ==================================================================================================

 important fields here are:
-client=_id: ID of the application, obtained after its creation in Idun AD;
+client_id: ID of the application, obtained after its creation in Idun AD;
 client_secret: also generated after the application creation;
 scope: this has to be application name followed by '/.default';
 grant_type: indicates flow, must be 'client_credentials'.